biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/unweighted_beta_diversity2.png
    :align:   center

 Several parameters have been automatically selected for you.
-In the "Distance matrix" field enter "Unweighted Unifrac" and in the "Phylogenetic tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".
+In the "Distance matric" field enter "Unweighted Unifrac" and in the "Phylogenetic tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".

 To create a principal coordinates plot of the unweighted Unifrac distance matrix, select "Perform Principal Coordinate Analysis (PCoA)" from the drop-down menu.
 The parameters will appear below the workflow diagram: